Degenerate Art exhibition: Subsequent events

 Another Degenerate Art Exhibition was hosted a few months later in Berlin, and later in Leipzig, Düsseldorf, Weimar, Halle, Vienna and Salzburg, to be seen by another million or so people.
 Many works were later sold off, although interested buyers were scarce and prices dropped drastically with the addition of such a large quantity of works to the art market: Goebbels wrote of them changing hands between U.S. collectors for "ten cents a kilo", although some "foreign exchange ... will go into the pot for war expenses, and after the war will be devoted to the purchase of art."
 Almost 5,000 were burned on 20 March 1939.
 In June 1939, an auction took place in Lucerne, where 125 degenerate artworks were put on sale.
-The revenue of the exhibit was of about 125'000$, much less than expected.
+The revenue of the exhibit was of about $125,000, much less than expected.

 In 1991, the Los Angeles County Museum of Art staged a forensic reproduction of the exhibition.

-300 of the exhibited works were apparently purchased or otherwise appropriated by art dealer Hildebrand Gurlitt who had reported them destroyed by bombardments; however, they resurfaced when details of the Gurlitt Collection which had been inherited by his son Cornelius were made known in 2013.
+Three hundred of the exhibited works were apparently purchased or otherwise appropriated by art dealer Hildebrand Gurlitt, who had reported them destroyed by bombardments; however, they resurfaced when details of the Gurlitt Collection which had been inherited by his son Cornelius were discovered in 2012.
 Cornelius Gurlitt left the collection to the Museum of Fine Arts Bern in Switzerland which in November 2017 exhibited a number of them in an exhibition entitled "Gurlitt: Status Report: Degenerate Art – Confiscated and Sold".

 In 2014, the Neue Galerie New York staged Degenerate Art: The Attack on Modern Art in Nazi Germany, 1937, an exhibition bringing together paintings and sculptures from the 1937 exhibition along with films and photos of the original installations, promotional and propaganda materials and some surviving Nazi-approved art from the official exhibition set up to contrast with the modernist and avant-garde works the Nazis considered "degenerate".

 The Museum of Modern Art has now established a digital exhibit that showcases artwork from the Degenerate Art Exhibition.
 MoMA highlights a collection of work that were deemed as "degenerate art" and removed from German state-owned museums by the Nazi government.